Quick Start

 Quick Start Guide

-This guide will walk you through the process of setting up a minimal development environment using the Euclid Development Environment project, installing the Currency Framework, and launching clusters.
+This guide will walk you through the process of setting up a minimal development environment using the Euclid Development Environment project, installing the Metagraph Framework, and launching clusters.
 The process should take less than an hour, including installing dependencies.

 Windows Support